-One can compute explicitly the function $\tau(G,x)$ for strongly regular graphs and complete (bipartite) graphs, but in general we are not aware of any nice explicit formula for $\tau(G,x)$ however we know that the power series expansion of $\tau(G,x)$ around $0$ has integer coefficients that carry interesting combinatorial meaning.
-The following theorem is one of the main results of this paper.
+One can compute explicitly the function $\tau(G,x)$ for some very special classes of graphs like chordal graphs, strongly regular graphs and complete (bipartite) graphs, but in general we are not aware of any nice explicit formula for $\tau(G,x)$.
+However, we know that the power series expansion of $\tau(G,x)$ around $0$ has integer coefficients that carry interesting combinatorial meaning.